CDCgov/phdi-azure/docs/execution-guide.md

 </details>

 ### Additional Examples: Run batch VXU messaages and VXU messages with expected errors and troubleshoot
 The table below describes the contents and expected ingestion pipeline behavior for each of the other files included in `sample-data/`.
 Choose another message to run through the pipeline below to see what a pipeline run with an expected error or a batch message will look like.
-1. Return to [https://portal.azure.com/](https://portal.azure.com/) and repeat the steps in the ["Upload and run data through the pipeline" section](#upload-and-run-data-through-the-pipeline)!
-1. Then repeat the steps in the ["Viewing the pipeline run" section](#viewing-the-pipeline-run).
-1. If your pipeline run contains a failure, follow the steps in the ["Viewing pipeline failures in ADF" section](#viewing-pipeline-failures-in-adf) to see why the failure occurred.
+If the pipeline run has an error,then following the troubleshooting steps below.

 | Test File | File Contents | Expected Outcome |
 | --------- | --------------| ---------------- |